hexagr/hexagr.github.io/content/posts/detecting-wow64-processes/index.md

 Using this method, if we want to enumerate elevated processes, we must run the binary under a user with elevated privileges.

-We traverse the process list via `NextEntryOffset` which is a [part of](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FSystem%20Information%2FStructures%2FSYSTEM_PROCESS_INFORMATION.html) the SYSTEM_PROCESS_INFORMATION structure -- checking each process ID against the WoW64 function, then finally freeing our buffer and ntdll handle after completion.
+Putting it all together, we traverse the process list via `NextEntryOffset`, [part](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FSystem%20Information%2FStructures%2FSYSTEM_PROCESS_INFORMATION.html) of the `SYSTEM_PROCESS_INFORMATION` structure -- checking each process ID against the WoW64 function, then finally freeing our buffer and ntdll handle after completion.
 ```C
 int main() {
     // Check if *this* program is running under WOW64